serqco/qabstracts/codebook.md

   The abstract is difficult to read and follow and tends to be ambiguous or has one of these problems massively.

+A third global aspect was proposed: appeal.
+How much does an abstract trigger a reader's interest in learning more about the work?

+This is likely too dependent on the specific grader's interests spectrum to lead to useful results: If I am interested in the topic area, an abstract can have more appeal or less.
+But if I am not interested in the topic area (and in our grading process, this will be the usual case), even the best abstract will not have much appeal to me.
+Decision: We do not grade appeal.